-I made a lot of mistakes planning this trip, and there are some things I regret and would have done differently had I known better.
+I made a sh!t ton of mistakes while planning this trip, and there are some things I regret and would have done differently had I known better.

 But, mistakes are made to be learned from, and while we’re at it, it’s better when they’re someone else’s.

-So let me be that ‘someone else’ and allow me to share with you all of my tips for having that perfect “trip to paradise” experience that all of your friends keep talking about, instead of a complete and utter nightmare.
+So let me be that ‘someone else’ and allow me to share with you all of my tips for having that perfect “trip to paradise” experience that all of your friends keep talking about.

 1. Health above all: